shree6791/decision-drift/README.md

    - From Options, click **Review Bookmarks**
    - Search, filter, archive, or remove bookmarks
    - Delete bookmarks directly from Chrome if needed

+4. **Upgrade to Pro**:
+   - From Options, click **Pricing** or **Upgrade to Pro**
+   - Subscribe to unlock automatic weekly receipts and advanced insights
+   - Manage your subscription anytime from the Options page

 ## Testing Checklist